 I recently made a simple pineapple infused rum.
-Now it’s time to kick it up a notch, start a fire, and make some grilled pineapple cocktail syrup.
-This is a bit more involved than the infused rum, but it goes a lot further in cocktails so it’s completely worth it.
+Now it’s time to kick it up a notch, start a fire, and make some grilled pineapple syrup.
+It’s a versatile syrup that can be used in cocktails, like a simple syrup, or over ice cream and pancakes.
+This is a bit more involved than the infused rum, but you don’t need as much in cocktails so it’s completely worth it.
 Let’s get started!

 Experiment: Grilled Pineapple Syrup

 After cooling, I cut the pineapple into strips that would fit into my juicer for juicing.
 The juice came out a nicely singed gray and weighed a little under 600g.
 Since the recipe is just 1:1 juice to cane sugar with a little bit of citric acid, I used all of it and adjusted the sugar and acid accordingly.
 You add all ingredients to a blender and blend until smooth.
-I just tasted for texture.
+The texture is rich and smooth.

 I made a huge mess filtering the mixture through six layers of ultra fine cheesecloth and a mesh strainer, but it worked.
 You might find that you need to squeeze the cheesecloth by hand.
 Because you are dealing with grilled pineapple, you definitely don’t want to skip this step as ash in your cocktail is not ideal.
 After straining, I poured it into a Crew bottle and refrigerated.

 - Grill, Juicer, Blender, Scale, Cheesecloth, Metal Strainer

 - 1 pineapple peeled & sliced into 3/4" wheels

 - Grill pineapple wheels over a wood fire until lightly smoked.

 - Let cool and run through a juicer.

 - Weigh out 500g of the juice and combine in a blender with the sugar and citric acid.